spa-foundations/color-palette/README.md

-# SICPA Recruitment test - David Galvis
+# Color Palette Generator - David Galvis
 This project is a 4 hour challenge requested by SICPA for the recruitment process.
-I used Google's Material Design Framework to quickly build an application with a visual language that synthesizes the classic principles of good design with innovation and possibility of technology and science.
+It's a basic color palette generator made with Angular.

 ## Run the webserver